-What To Say To People Who Think Protests Are Stupid Right Now
+What To Say To Those Who Think Protests Are Stupid

 I went to the Women's March on Washington, and no, I didn't think it was going to magically remove Donald Trump from the White House.
 I've heard a lot of negativity about the idea of protesting lately from people who don't seem to get the point.
 But what people who think protesting is stupid don't understand is that most protesters don't expect a single demonstration to fix things.
 Protest has a very important role in the American political process, but it's a lot more complicated than simply demanding policy and receiving it.